 No Impact.
 The Proposed Project is located within the City of Desert Hot Springs within an existing light industrial setting.
-The surrounding areas consist of vacant desert land and light industrial uses.
+The surrounding areas consist of vacant desert land, light industrial, and religious facility uses.
 The Proposed Project would not cause the loss of forest land or conversion of forest land and no mitigation measures are required.